Divyansh0108/ml-flight-prediction/README.md

 To run the project locally, follow these steps:

-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/your_username/flight-price-prediction.git cd flight-price-prediction
-2. Install the required dependencies:
+2. Install the required dependencies: pip install -r requirements.txt
-3. Run the Flask application:
+3. Run the Flask application: python app.py
 4. Open your web browser and navigate to `http://localhost:5000` to access the web application.

 ### Using the Web Application